SAP/spartacus-docs/_pages/dev/global-configuration-in-spartacus.md

 The following sections describe the different ways you can provide global configuration in Spartacus.

-### StorefrontLib.withConfig
+### provideConfig

-If you import the `B2cStorefrontModule` in your app, the preferred and easiest method to provide a configuration is to use `B2cStorefrontModule.withConfig(config?: StorefrontModuleConfig)`.
-The `StorefrontModuleConfig` interface provides type safety and context-aware code completion that speeds up defining the configuration and helps to avoid any typos.
+Using `provideConfig` is the preferred way for providing global configuration in Spartacus.

+If you want to contribute to the global configuration without needing to import the `ConfigModule`, or you want to implement a module with providers and provide the configuration conditionally, then using `provideConfig` in a providers array is the best option.

 ### ConfigModule.withConfig

+Using `ConfigModule.withConfig` is the legacy method of providing global configuration in Spartacus.

 Importing `ConfigModule.withConfig(config: any)` is useful when you want to use the configuration in your module and contribute to it at the same time.
 The `config` parameter is not typed and can be an object of any shape, so it is recommended that you use either a typed `const`, or that you use `ConfigModule.withConfig(<ConfigType>{})` type casting to be able to use type safety.

-### provideConfig
+### StorefrontLib.withConfig

-If you want to contribute to the global configuration without needing to import the `ConfigModule`, or you want to implement a module with providers and provide the configuration conditionally, then using `provideConfig` in a providers array is the best option.
+Using `StorefrontLib.withConfig` is no longer supported in Spartacus.

 ### ConfigModule.withConfigFactory and provideConfigFactory